A-N-M-Noor/LazyGo_WRO2025/README.md

 # Mobility Management

-This segment outlines the mobility system of **Lazy_bot**, the first version of our robot developed for **WRO 2025 - Future Engineers**.
+This segment outlines the mobility system of **LazyBot**, with two key features: a differential gear system, and ackermann steering.

 ---

 ### **Differential Drive System**

-Our robot utilizes a differential drive system powered by two **20GA DC gear motors with encoders**.
-These motors are connected through a **3rd generation LEGO differential**, allowing the wheels on the same axle to rotate at different speeds — a critical feature for smooth cornering and precise movement.
+Our robot utilizes a differential gear system powered by one **20GA DC gear motor with encoders** and a **3rd generation LEGO differential**, allowing the wheels on the same axle to rotate at different speeds even though they are both connected toa single motor.
+This is crucial feature for smooth cornering and precise movement.

 <table>
 <tr>
 <td width="50%">

 #### How It Works:
-- Each motor drives one side of the robot.
+- The motor is connected to the differential gearset.
+The gear system distributes torque to the wheels as needed.
 - The differential automatically compensates for wheel speed differences when turning.
 - Encoders provide real-time feedback to ensure accurate speed and distance tracking.